in Christ’s forgiveness.

 What is the Sacrament of the Altar?

-It is the true body and blood of our Lord Jesus Christ under bread and wine for us Christians to eat and to drink, established by Christ Himself, as the holy Evangelists Matthew, Mark, Luke, and St. Paul write:
+It is the true body and blood of our Lord Jesus Christ, under the bread and wine, for us Christians to eat and to drink, instituted by Christ Himself, as the holy Evangelists Matthew, Mark, Luke, and St. Paul write: